-Walking down its roads today you can come upon farmers who continue to ply their ancient way of life just as their forefathers did.
+Walking down its roads today you can come upon farmers who continue their ancient way of life just as their forefathers did.

-Archanes also has a rich history from Byzantine times as well.
+Archanes also has a rich history from Byzantine times.
 In the year 961, Nikiforos Fokas defeated the Arabs who were ruling Crete at the time.
 The Venetians, another great maritime power, controlled the island starting in the year 1205.

 Beautiful churches were built in Archanes during the Venetian period.
 Later, Archanes distinguished itself by becoming a hotbed in the revolt of 1897 against the Ottomans.

 A defense committee coordinated military operations against the Ottomans throughout eastern Crete from the village, which ultimately led to the liberation of the island in 1898.